Group claims even more SUV tires deflated in Kitchener neighbourhood

 A group claims they deflated hundreds of SUV tires Tuesday night, including several in a Kitchener neighbourhood.

-In a post on their website, 'Tyre Extinguishers' says members deflated the tires of 45 SUVs in the Rockway area.
+In a post on their website, 'Tyre Extinguishers' said members deflated the tires of 45 SUVs in the Rockway arrockea.

+Police said they recieved more than 30 reports of deflated vehicle tires on SUVs in the Rockway area.

 This comes after two instances in July where tires were deflated in multiple locations across Waterloo Region.

-Other cities 'Tyre Extinguishers' claimed to hit Tuesday night includes London – U.K., Paris – France, Olso – Norway, and Berlin – Germany.
+Other cities 'Tyre Extinguishers' claimed to hit Tuesday night include London, U.K., Paris, France, Olso, Norway, and Berlin, Germany.

 Kitchener was the only non-European city on the group's list.